City Projects

 Civic Center

 The new Vestavia Hills Civic Center officially opened to the public on Tuesday, November 29, 2022.
-This nearly 100,000-sf facility houses multi-purpose recreation courts (for basketball, volleyball, badminton, pickleball, etc.), an indoor walking track, meeting and event spaces, a 10,000-sf banquet space with warming kitchen, office spaces and a the future Vestavia Hills Sports Hall of Fame.
-The Civic Center is adjacent to City Hall and has an entrance/exit for easy access to the City Hall lawn.
+This nearly 100,000-sf facility houses multi-purpose recreation courts (for basketball, volleyball, badminton, pickleball, etc.), an indoor walking track, meeting and event spaces, a 10,000-sf banquet space with warming kitchen, office spaces and the Vestavia Hills Sports Hall of Fame.
+The Civic Center is adjacent to City Hall and, in addition to the primary entrance, has a secondary entrance/exit from the 2nd floor that allows for easy access to the City Hall lawn.

 Crosshaven Drive